Q. What exactly is an "interdepartmental program" and how is it different from a department offering graduate instruction?

 Q. How much ancient and modern language preparation do I need before applying to your program?

-A. Because a classical archaeologist needs to be competent in both of the ancient languages, and in relevant modern languages as well, all students in the program must satisfy language requirements in Greek, Latin, German, and French or Italian.
+A. Because a classical archaeologist needs to be competent in both of the ancient languages, and in relevant modern languages as well, all students in the program must satisfy language requirements in ancient Greek, Latin, German, and French, Italian, or modern Greek.
 Preference is normally given to applicants who have already demonstrated significant preparation and competence in at least one of the required ancient languages and one of the modern foreign languages.
-If your knowledge of the ancient languages is limited (or if you have only studied one of them), we often advise deferring an application to this (or, indeed, any other) graduate program in Classical Archaeology, in order to provide adequate time to improve your Greek and Latin.
+If your knowledge of the ancient languages is limited (or if you have only studied one of them), we often advise deferring an application to this (or, indeed, any other) graduate program in Classical Archaeology, in order to provide adequate time to improve your ncient Greek and Latin.
 There exist post-baccalaureate courses designed explicitly for this purpose, for example those at the University of Pennsylvania, at the University of California, Los Angeles, and Columbia University.

 Q. Do I need to take the Graduate Record Examination (GRE)?